lanl/Trees/README.md

-    datalocx    -- 0.                     -- itrees>0   -- Bottom left corner x coordinate for where dataset should be placed datalocy    -- 0.                     -- itrees>0   -- Bottom left corner y coordinate for where dataset should be placed trhofmax    -- 1.5*tBulkDenisty       -- itrees>0   -- Array of size ntspecies containing the maximum tree bulk density in any given cell
+    datalocx    -- 0.                     -- itrees>0   -- Bottom left corner x coordinate for where dataset should be placed datalocy    -- 0.                     -- itrees>0   -- Bottom left corner y coordinate for where dataset should be placed trhofmax    -- 1.5*tBulkDenisty       -- itrees>0   -- Array of size ntspecies containing the maximum tree bulk density in any given cell treetracker -- 0                      -- itrees>0   -- Flag to produce the TreeTracker.txt file that defines tree cell locations and fuel values
     !-------------------------------------------------------------------------------------------------
     ilitter         -- 0                    -- None             -- Flag for litter, 0 if no litter, 1 if litter distributed by vertical fuel-load, 2 if litter is filled with DUET litterconstant  -- 5                    -- ilitter=1        -- Exponential constant to increase of litter mass under trees